 For some reason your current user profile in Windows 10 is not working or corrupted with recently update or any other problem.

-You want to recreate a user profile in Windows 10 Properly and you also need the important data from your existing user profile.
+You want to recreate a corrupted user profile in Windows 10 properly and you also need the important data from your existing user profile.

 Because maybe the solution you are looking for may not be available in your new user profile, if you delete the existing profile and created the new one, you have to configure the new profile from the scratch or you may also face the following error in the new profile:

 - Few of the Windows 10 Apps i.e Calculator, Photos, Store, etc will not work.,